 Different B2B clients need different things from their telco partner.
-Virtualization, especially when combined with DevOps processes and microservices, makes it possible for telcos to tailor offers to specific verticals.
+Virtualization for telecoms, especially when combined with DevOps processes and microservices, makes it possible for them to tailor offers to specific verticals.
 What’s more, it’s a straightforward process to adapt current solutions should a client’s needs change, especially in terms of scaling up or back to meet permanent growth or temporary changes in demand for a given service.

 On-demand, self-managed services